 Learning a language can often be a challenging process, especially if you have no idea where to start.
 And learning German can be pretty daunting for complete beginners, as there are many pronunciation and grammar rules that are completely different from those in English.

 However, that doesn’t mean that you can’t learn German – even if you decide to do that by yourself.
+Trust us: self-learning can hep you speak German fluently just like any language classes would.

 Today, there are many materials online (as well as various platforms and apps) that can help you make that language learning journey easier and more pleasant.
 But first, you need to find out which things to focus on when starting to learn German.